Dosage Form: tablet

 Indications and Usage for Lorazepam

-Lorazepam tablets, USP are indicated for the management of anxiety disorders or for the short-term relief of the symptoms of anxiety or anxiety associated with depressive symptoms.
+Lorazepam is indicated for the management of anxiety disorders or for the short-term relief of the symptoms of anxiety or anxiety associated with depressive symptoms.
 Anxiety or tension associated with the stress of everyday life usually does not require treatment with an anxiolytic.

 The effectiveness of Lorazepam in long-term use, that is, more than 4 months, has not been assessed by systematic clinical studies.
 The physician should periodically reassess the usefulness of the drug for the individual patient.

-Use of benzodiazepines, including Lorazepam, both used alone and in combination with other CNS depressants, may lead to potentially fatal respiratory depression.
-(See PRECAUTIONS, Clinically Significant Drug Interactions).
+Preexisting depression may emerge or worsen during use of benzodiazepines including Lorazepam.
+Lorazepam is not recommended for use in patients with a primary depressive disorder or psychosis.
+Use of benzodiazepines, including Lorazepam, both used alone and in combination with other CNS depressants, may lead to potentially fatal respiratory depression (see PRECAUTIONS, Clinically Significant Drug Interactions).

 As with all patients on CNS-depressant drugs, patients receiving Lorazepam should be warned not to operate dangerous machinery or motor vehicles and that their tolerance for alcohol and other CNS depressants will be diminished.